xtensor-stack/xtensor/docs/source/view.rst

 Dynamic views
 -------------

-While the ``xt::view`` is a compile-time static expression, xtensor also contains a dynamic view in ``xstridedview.hpp``.
+While the ``xt::view`` is a compile-time static expression, xtensor also contains a dynamic view in ``xstrided_view.hpp``.
 The dynamic view and the slice vector allow to dynamically push_back slices, so when the dimension is unknown at compile time, the slice vector can be built dynamically at runtime.
+Note that the slice vector is actually a type-alias for a ``std::vector`` of a ``variant`` for all the slice types.
 All the same slices as in xview can be used.

 .. code::

     #include "xtensor/xarray.hpp"
-    #include "xtensor/xstridedview.hpp"
+    #include "xtensor/xstrided_view.hpp"

     auto a = xt::xarray<int>::from_shape({3, 2, 3, 4, 5});

-    // note that `a` has to be passed into the slice_vector constructor xt::slice_vector sv(a, xt::range(0, 1), xt::newaxis());
+    xt::slice_vector sv({xt::range(0, 1), xt::newaxis()});
     sv.push_back(1);
     sv.push_back(xt::all());
-    // there is also a shorthand syntax: sv.append(1, xt::all());

     auto v1 = xt::dynamic_view(a, sv);
     // v1 has the same behavior as the static view